dukelec/duke-blog/articles/diy-silicone-sex-toy/body.md

 <img src="pic1/_2.jpg" style="max-width:100%">

 Next we add a bevel to the base.
 First select the base, then switch to edit mode by the Tab key.
-Hold down Ctrl + Alt and left-click to select the circle in the figure:
+Hold down Ctrl + Alt (or Shift + Alt) and left-click to select the circle in the figure:

 <img src="pic1/_3.jpg" style="max-width:100%">